Today, the southern end of Steinway Street is dominated by parking lots, underutilized industrial and commercial

 - 200,000 square feet of neighborhood-serving shops, restaurants and entertainment that complement existing small businesses, including a new state-of-the-art cinema; and

-- 2,845 mixed-income apartments, including some 1,100 permanently affordable and senior apartments – more than 500 of which will be available at the most deeply affordable "extremely low-income" band (30% AMI); and
+- Over 3,000 mixed-income homes, including 1,400 permanently affordable homes – more than 500 of which will be available at the most deeply affordable "extremely low-income" band (30% AMI).